Fixed-Length Dense Fingerprint Representation with Alignment and Robust Enhancement: Related Work

 \subsection{Fixed-length Fingerprint Representation}

 Fixed-length fingerprint representations encode an entire fingerprint image into a compact vector of fixed dimension, allowing similarity computation via distance metrics.
 With the rise of deep learning, fixed-length representations have become more robust and discriminative.
 Song and Feng \cite{song2017fingerprint} proposed integrating multi-scale representations from pyramid deep convolutional features.
 Cao et al. \cite{cao2017fingerprint} introduced Spatial Transformer Networks (STNs) to assist fingerprint rectification.
 Engelsma et al. \cite{DeepPrint} further integrated STNs with compact descriptor networks, incorporating minutiae-aware features.
 Grosz et al. \cite{grosz2024afrnet} combined CNN and Transformer features under STN-based alignment to improve performance.
 However, these STNs are typically trained without ground-truth pose supervision, relying instead on matching losses.
 Gu et al. \cite{gu2022latent} addressed this by training a pose estimator with annotated 2D poses and extracting multi-scale features from different fingerprint regions.
 Another line of work seeks alignment-free representations by improving robustness to pose variations, such as fusing multiple local representations aligned using minutiae anchors \cite{song2019aggregating} or applying minutiae-supervised pooling \cite{wu2022minutiae}.
-These approaches, however, often depend heavily on minutiae extraction, making them sensitive to minutiae quality and foreground availability.
+However, these approaches often rely strongly on the accuracy of minutiae extraction, making them sensitive to the reliability of extracted minutiae and the availability of sufficient foreground ridge regions.
 In contrast, FLARE adopts the proposed pose-supervised dense fixed-length representation, which addresses these limitations by preserving spatial correspondence and suppressing background noise, thereby enhancing robustness and matching accuracy.